UPPMAX/programming_formalisms/docs/literature/README.md

 > it should have both the summary of the
 > code change (What) and the motivation/reason behind it (Why).

+## Summary of `[Morales et al., 2019]`

+This study asks students to evaluate how friendly different IDEs are to use.

+Note that it misquotes `[Beelders and du Plessis, 2015]`, where this paper insinuates that syntax highlighting (as typically provided by IDEs) is a good thing.
+The misquoted paper, however, found that there is no difference between black-and-white code versus colored syntax highlighted code.

 ## Summary of `[Munafò et al., 2017]`